 What is an IDE?

-Integrated Development Environment (IDE) is a development environment which is used to edit code, debug, automate and app development.
-It is more suitable for small and big businesses to save time and money because most of the features including testing and debugging are already added.
-Different IDEs are used to simplify the developers’ task and allow many programmers to work on a single project simultaneously.
+An Integrated Development Environment (IDE) is a development environment that is used to edit code, debug, automate, and app development.
+It is more suitable for small and big businesses to save time and money because most of the features including testing and debugging have already been added.
+Different IDEs are used to simplify the developers’ tasks and allow many programmers to work on a single project simultaneously.
 Every good IDE has the following functionalities:

-I don’t think that one can come up with the best IDE for JavaScript, every IDE has its own functionalities, pros and cons.
-Do you want to write your code on laptop, or desire to edit your code using the phone?
+I don’t think that one can come up with the best IDE for JavaScript, every IDE has its functionalities, pros, and cons.
+Do you want to write your code on a laptop, or desire to edit your code using the phone?
 Do you need a lot of packages for big projects and want to customize your development environment?
-Don’t worry, the market is full of different solutions to fulfil your specific requirement in an efficient manner.
+Don’t worry, the market is full of different solutions to fulfill your specific requirement efficiently.

 I have decided to discuss 20 IDEs with their advantages and disadvantages, so you can select the right tool whenever you need to develop any application.
 After reading this article, you will be able to choose the best JS IDE according to your ideal style of coding.

-The major difference between JavaScript editors and IDEs is the debugging feature, IDE support ALM systems, speed up your development process with the help of different functionalities, and more suitable for big projects that need a lot of packages to execute.
+The major difference between JavaScript editors and IDEs is the debugging feature, IDE supports ALM systems, speeds up your development process with the help of different functionalities, and is more suitable for big projects that need a lot of packages to execute.
 However, most of the code editors are available free of cost, lightweight with the ability to run on laptops or smartphones.

 List of JavaScript IDE & Source Code Editors